IGFS academic appointed to European body

 With a keen interest in animal welfare and improving industry standards, he is a trustee of livestock development charity, Send a Cow, and of the BVA Animal Welfare Foundation.

-Living in Co Down, he has 20 years’ experience in farm-animal & equine veterinary practice, industry and academia, is a certified Aquaculture Veterinarian and a Fellow of the Royal Society of Biology.
+Living in Co Down, he has 20 years’ experience in farm-animal & equine veterinary practice, industry and academia, is a certified Aquaculture Veterinarian; a Fellow of both the Royal Society of Biology and the Royal College of Veterinary Surgeons.

 Dr Doherty is also BVA representative to the FVE and, until recently, chaired the FVE FishMedPlus Coalition; an expert group promoting improvement in the availability of medicines and vaccines for use in aquaculture production systems across Europe.